-And one day, my neighbor came and opened my rice box, you know.
-I had rice box as much-as big as this [probably gesturing to students] and as long as this.
-Pretty big.
-One day, they came and-came to help me cooking.
-When they opened the rice box, there was no rice at all [laughing].
-She was quite astonish-astound, and she, you know, brought me some rice-not much, you know.
-She didn't have so much rice.
-And, you know, my neighbors and my members collected some rice, you know.
-But I had pretty many members, so I had a half, maybe [probably indicating that the rice-box was half-filled]-pretty many rice.
-But, you know, when people found out that I have a-a lot of rice [laughs], they come to the temple.
-So I gave it-gave my rice to them.
-And the more I gave my rice to them, the more I got the rice [laughs, laughter].
+And, my neighbors and my members collected some rice.
+But I had pretty many members, so I had a half, maybe [probably indicating that the rice-box was half-filled]-pretty much rice.
+But, when people found out that I have a lot of rice [laughs], they come to the temple.
+So I gave my rice to them.
+And the more I gave my rice to them, the more rice I got [laughs, laughter].

-But at the time, Japanese people had a awful time, you know.
-At that time, most people-city people went to the farmer's family and [ex]changed their dressing [dresses], or geta,4 or whatever it may be.
+But at the time, Japanese people had an awful time.
+At that time, most people-city people went to the farmer's family and exchanged their dresses, or geta,4 or whatever it may be.
 Something good was changed to food: potato, or rice, or sweet potato, or pumpkin.
-But I had no difficult- [partial word]-no such difficulties.
-Most of the time, I had a plenty of food.
-But I didn't feel so good, you know, to eat something special, something different from the usual people, so I tried to eat the same food which was given to us.
+But I had no such difficulties.
+Most of the time, I had plenty of food.
+But I didn't feel so good to eat something special, something different from the usual people, so I tried to eat the same food which was given to us.

-The Tassajara food, you know, is wonderful, you know: strong and rich, in comparison to the food we had in the wartime.
-So I-I don't have any complaint about food.
-And, if you observe our way strictly, we will be-we are sure to be protected by Buddha.
+The Tassajara food is wonderful: strong and rich, in comparison to the food we had in the wartime.
+So I don't have any complaint about the food.
+And, if you observe our way strictly, we are sure to be protected by Buddha.
 That is very true.
-We should-should trust people, and we should trust Buddha.
-Since then, since wartime, Japanese priest started to wear, you know, your suit, you know, giving up robes-not give up, but when they have funeral service [laughs], or memorial service, they wear it, you know, to observe service.
+We should trust people, and we should trust Buddha.
+Since then, since the wartime, Japanese priests started to wear your kind of suit, giving up robes-not give up, but when they have funeral service [laughs], or memorial service, they wear it to observe service.
 But usually they didn't.
-I didn't feel so good about that, you know.
-So that is why I didn't, you know-I don't wear-that is why I always wear robes.
+I didn't feel so good about that.
+So that is why I always wear robes.

-When I was coming to America, you know, almost all the priests who is going abroad wear, you know, good suits and shiny shoes [laughs, laughter], but the head was not shiny, their hair was pretty long and well-combed, but their shoes were very shiny.
-With shiny shoes and new suits [laughs, laughter], they came to America, because, you know, they thought to propagate Buddhism to America.
-They have to wear something-they have to be like-something like American people.
-But, even though they wear-they buy best suits and best shoes, Japanese are Japanese.
+When I was coming to America, almost all the priests who were going abroad wore good suits and shiny shoes [laughs, laughter], but the head was not shiny, their hair was pretty long and well-combed, but their shoes were very shiny.
+With shiny shoes and new suits [laughs, laughter], they came to America, because they thought to propagate Buddhism to America, they have to be like American people.
+But, even though they buy the best suits and best shoes, Japanese are Japanese.
 They cannot be American people anyway.
-And the American people will find some fault in your wearing-way of wearing your suits or shoes.
-So, anyway, Japanese are Japanese, you know.
+And the American people will find some fault in your way of wearing your suits or shoes.
+So, anyway, Japanese are Japanese.